 The modern-day Hogmanay celebrations (which just celebrated their 20-year mark) actually aren't a whole lot different.
 There's still fire and food and Vikings – along with much, much more.

 Unlike other well-known New Years celebrations around the world, Hogmanay doesn't last just one night.
 Yes, New York might have a giant party in Times Square and Sydney might have spectacular fireworks.
 But does either one of those have Vikings?
 Or ceilidh dancing?
 Or fireworks above a castle?

 I think not.

 Edinburgh around the holidays is just plain fun.
-There’s a German market on The Mound where you can ride a Ferris wheel or sip some mulled wine.
-There’s an ice skating rink that’s fun for all ages.
-And a street carnival nearby adds some color to this Scottish city.
+There's a German market on The Mound where you can ride a Ferris wheel or sip some mulled wine.
+There's an ice skating rink that's fun for all ages.
+And there's a street carnival nearby that adds some additional color to the city.